Achievable logoAchievable logo

 Sometimes using commas with “so”

-The word “so” is tricky because it functions in two ways in the English language.
+The word “so” is tricky because it can work in two different ways.

-Sometimes, it’s a coordinating conjunction or FANBOYS that links two independent clauses (see the chapter FANBOYS and Joining Clauses).
+Sometimes, it’s a coordinating conjunction (a FANBOYS word) that links two independent clauses (see the chapter FANBOYS and Joining Clauses).

 Example